lim0513/lim0513/README.md

 -->

 ## 👋 About My Work
-I am an independent software developer based in Japan.
+I am an independent software developer.
 I create open‑source tools, automation scripts, and technical utilities, all published here on GitHub.

 ## 🛠 What I Provide